supervacuo/data-hack-day/README.rst

 * Find a better name for the project...
 * Custom visualisation using `d3.js`_.
-* Import YouTube comments and tweets as "Responses", and add them to the visualisation.
+* Import tweets as "Responses", and add them to the visualisation.
 * Implement proper user profile and registration system.
 * Date picker widget (tried; failed due to `Django bug`_).
 * CSV upload error handling and documentation.